 - 1. Position machine on a level surface, lower the cutting units and stop the engine. - 2.
+Remove floor panel.

-Remove access panel behind foot rest. - 3.
-Remove floor panel. - 4.
-Unscrew dipstick cap from the transmission filler neck (Fig. 18) and wipe it with a clean rag.
+3. Unscrew dipstick cap from the transmission filler neck (Fig. 18) and wipe it with a clean rag.
 Screw dipstick into filler neck.
 Remove the dipstick and check level of oil.
 If level is not within 1/2 inch from the groove in the dipstick, add enough oil to raise level to groove mark.

 Do not overfill by more than 1/4 inch above groove.

-- 1. Transmission dipstick cap - 5.
+- 1. Transmission dipstick cap - 4.
 Screw dipstick filler cap finger-tight onto filler neck.
 It is not necessary to tighten cap with a wrench.